 8. Consider a Radical Change in Your Life

 You should lower your expenses significantly to get out of debt more quickly.
-Ideas include selling your home and buying a smaller one, or renting; you can also cut out all non-essentials, including cable, internet, eating out and entertainment.
+Ideas include selling your home and buying a smaller one, or renting; you can also cut out all non-essentials, including cable, Internet, eating out and entertainment.
 Bare-bones living with no extras for a period of time will allow you to achieve your goal of debt-free living!
 Short-term sacrifices can turn into long-term gains if we are diligent in watching every penny we spend.

-9. And Lastly… Don’t Give Up –Get Angry with Your Debt!
+9. And Lastly … Don’t Give Up – Get Angry with Your Debt!

 There will be 100 reasons for you to delay or quit your efforts.
 You should get angry at your debt.
 How many dreams have been put on hold by your debt?
-How many sleepless nights have you stayed awake worrying over that debt?
+How many sleepless nights have you spent worrying over that debt?
 Use your anger to get fired up about a plan to pay off your credit card debt, once and for all!
 Also, don’t yield to temptation.
 Jesus brings freedom in all areas of our lives.

 Step 1: Collect Exact Debt Details